Dridge/fantasy-award-assistant/README.md

 # Fantasy League Manager Award Assistant
-Lets make fantasy premier league more fun, for those in private leagues with group chats find out who your Manager of the Month is easily and consistently.
+Let's make fantasy premier league more fun, for those in private leagues with group chats find out who your Manager of the Month is easily and consistently.

 ## The Idea